-Just hours after getting off the plane from Afghanistan, Dusty and Jake jumped
+Just hours after getting off the plane from Afghanistan, Dusty and Lou jumped

 on their motorcycles and headed to the Beach.
-Riding their crouch rockets
+Riding their crotch rockets

 helped wash away some of the battle fatigue of the last twelve months.
 Slowing